UBA-DE-Emissionsituation/space-emissions/README.md

 # Installation

-Please refer to the INSTALL.md for a detailed setup guide of your Python environment.
+Please read the instructions in the INSTALL.md file for a detailed setup guide of your Python environment.